Chelsoconn/BookViewerReact/README.md

 **Features**
 Table of Contents: Displays a list of chapters fetched from the backend.
 Chapter Content View: Users can click on a chapter to view its content.
-Dynamic Path Updates: The application updates the browser's URL to reflect the selected chapter

 **Prerequisites**
 Backend: A ready-made Express API backend must be running and accessible.
 The backend should expose the following endpoints: